ebonnal/streamable/README.md

   - [`.throttle`](#-throttle) the rate of iteration
   - [`.observe`](#-observe) the iteration progress

-All the ***operations that take a function accept both sync and async functions***, you can freely mix them within the same `stream`.
+All ***operations accept both sync and async functions***, you can freely mix them within the same `stream`.
 It can then be consumed either as an `Iterable` or as an `AsyncIterable`.
 When a stream involving async functions is consumed as an `Iterable`, a temporary `asyncio` event loop is attached to it.

-A `stream` exposes a minimalist yet expressive set of operations to manipulate its elements, but creating its source or consuming it is not its responsibility, it's meant to be combined with standard and specialized libraries (`csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `requests`, `httpx`, ...).
+A `stream` exposes a minimalist yet expressive set of operations to manipulate its elements, but creating its source or consuming it is not its responsibility, it's meant to be combined with standard and specialized libraries (`csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `requests`, `httpx`, `polars` ...).

 ## ▼ `.map`